VolodiaKraplich/amberol/README.md

 ## Patches and Quality-of-Life Improvements

 This fork includes a variety of patches and fixes that have not been merged into the mainline Amberol project.
 These changes address various minor issues and improve the overall user experience.

-## Future Plans (TODO)

-The following features are planned for future releases:

-*   **Discord Rich Presence (RPC) Integration:** A key planned feature is the integration of Discord RPC to display the currently playing song as your Discord status.